kmfahey/adventuregame/README.md

 only has one spell to their name.

-The adventure game functionality is implemented between `adventuregame.processor` and `adventuregame.statemsg`.
+The adventure game functionality is implemented between `adventuregame.processor` and `adventuregame.statemsgs`.
 The processor module is home to a monolithic `Command\_Processor` class that manages the natural language parsing which translates the commands entered by a player during the game into game logic.
 The `Command\_Processor` class has a method for every command in the game, and a